AceCJM/plain-text-db-py/README.md

 # plain-text-db
 a poorly made python db using plain text

-Not Currently fuctional
+Functional if you know what your doing

-work in progress
+Documantation is a work in progress